Elizabeth Gillies: 2020–present: Return to music and stage

 In 2020, during the COVID-19 pandemic, Gillies collaborated with Seth MacFarlane on a series of songs, eight in total, on an extended play entitled Songs from Home released in 2021.
-Also in 2021, it was announced Gillies would voice the titular character in the 2022 superhero feature Catwoman: Hunted.
+Also in 2021, it was announced Gillies would voice the titular character in the 2022 animated feature film Catwoman: Hunted.

 In 2023, Gillies released her debut studio album with Seth MacFarlane, titled We Wish You the Merriest.
 In February 2025, Gillies began starring as Audrey opposite Milo Manheim as Seymour in the long-running Off-Broadway revival of Little Shop of Horrors.
 Her run is set to end in July 2025 opposite Graham Phillips as Seymour.

 Personal life

-Gillies met American music producer Michael Corcoran on the set of the Nickelodeon show Victorious, when she was 16 and he was 36.
+Gillies met American music producer Michael Corcoran on the set of the Nickelodeon show Victorious.
 Corcoran co-wrote and produced the songs that Gillies sang on the show.
 The pair began dating in late 2012, when she was 19.
 On August 8, 2020, Gillies married Corcoran at a private ceremony in Chesterfield Township, New Jersey.
 They reside in Atlanta, Georgia.